wpmetabox/docsv2/docs/extensions/mb-revision.md

 ## Restoring the revision

 If you find out that the current version of the post is incorrect, you can compare it with the previous version and optionally restore it.
-In order to restore a revision, simply click on the **Restore this revision** button on the comparison screen.
+In order to restore a revision, lick on the **Restore this revision** button on the comparison screen.

 MB Revision will copy values of the custom fields from the revision to the parent post.
 So your post will have the correct values of custom fields like it used to be.